 Treat yourself to a fish feast at one of Krabi’s top seafood eateries

 You may be forgiven for thinking that, as Krabi is next to the sea, it must be easy to find great seafood.
-True, there are any number of establishments in the tourist beach areas with the ubiquitous “red snapper” (actually barramundi or Asian seabass – the red snapper being an Atlantic fish, not found anywhere near Asia) and jumbo prawns laid out on ice.
-They all serve quite good food (from fish farms) that will satisfy the vast majority of visitors.
+True, there are any number of establishments in the tourist beach areas with the ubiquitous “red snapper” (actually barramundi or pangasius / basa fish) and farmed jumbo prawns laid out on ice.
+They all serve quite good food that will satisfy the vast majority of visitors.

-But what if you are a seafood aficianado who would not allow a farmed fish to taint your palate?
-Unfortunately, you may have to go a bit further afield: dedicated fish restaurants that have both a wide range of produce direct from the sea, and a turnover high enough to guarantee prime freshness, are few and far between.
-Closer by, there are several restaurants that carry a range of farmed and wild fish- just avoid the “snapper” and tiger prawns and you should be fine.
+But what if you are a seafood aficionado who would not allow a farmed or previously frozen fish to taint your palate?
+Unfortunately, you may have to go a bit further afield: dedicated fish restaurants that have both a wide range of produce direct from the sea, and a turnover high enough to guarantee prime freshness, are few and far between and, of course, offerings vary from day to day and across the year.
+The majority of restaurants will carry a range of farmed and wild fish to guarantee menu availability – just avoid the “snapper” and tiger prawns and you should be fine.

-As a matter of principle, please do not eat in any restaurants that serve shark.
+As a matter of principle, please do not eat in any restaurants that serve shark, or any other reef fish.
 These creatures are endangered in local waters and should not be being served up in soup.
 Restaurants in Koh Phi Phi and in Ao Nang are common culprits.
 If you do see a shark on ice, please voice your concern.
 Only if consumers protest, will the restaurants stop.

 Laem Sak Seafood